google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 ### Value Proposition

-Encouraging a user to subscribe to push messaging at a time where the benefit is obvious given the current context is a fantastic way to get users to grant permission.
+Ask users to subscribe to push at a time when the benefit is obvious.

-For example, a user has just bought an item on an online store and finished the checkout flow, the site can then offer updates on the delivery status.
+For example, a user has just bought an item on an online store and finished the checkout flow.
+The site can then offer updates on the delivery status.

-There are a range of situations where this pattern / approach works:
+There are a range of situations where this approach works:
 - A particular item is out of stock, would you like to be notified when it's next available?
 - This breaking news story will be regularly updated, would you like to be notified as the story develops?